engwen/owlMagicComment/readMeEg.md

    it will return {"result":false,"resultCode":"0002","resultMsg":"请求参数 [account,password] 不能为空","resultData":null,"params":{}}
     Save time for writing code.

-1. @OwlLogInfo

-This annotation will print "now in class% s, method% s" where it's used.
-Note that this doesn't give you any additional useful information, but it's used to output some logs to help you quickly locate the interface being called.

 The jar package introduced in this package includes

 ```